jongsungfoh/Banana-Marketing/README.md

 ## ⚠️ Important Notes

+- Project data can be saved/loaded using Save/Load buttons
-- All data disappears after F5 refresh
+- Generated images disappear after refresh (save project to preserve)
 - Images are not saved to cloud
 - Data processed only in memory